iwasakishuto/Python-Charmers/docker/README.md

-# Using Python-Utils via Docker
+# Using Py-utils via Docker

-This directory contains `Dockerfile` to make it easy to get up and running with Python-Utils via [Docker](http://www.docker.com/).
+This directory contains `Dockerfile` to make it easy to get up and running with Py-utils via [Docker](http://www.docker.com/).

 ## Installing Docker